 |Weight||94kg (14st 11lb)|

 London-born Gus is equally comfortable packing down on the flank as playing the double bass, which is among his musical interests and in career terms he wants to become a professional with Wasps or study medicine.
+He has earned a reputation as a try-scorer and bagged eight in nine matches for England U20, including four in the 2014 Junior World Championship.

 Mentors abound from Rob Dow and Gareth Jones, his junior school teachers to college coaches Bill Norton, Nathan Leamon and Ben Horan.
 Chris Lloyd and Rob Smith, his London Wasps coaches, have ushered Gus further along a successful path as has Peter Walton, the England U18 forwards coach.

 Gus most admires 2011 World Cup winning New Zealand captain and flanker Richie McCaw and his top ground is the Millennium Stadium.
-A high profile appearance there would be something to savour.
+A high-profile appearance there would be something to savour.

 U20 International Record